-Behind the Reference Desk at the Main Library are about 30 filing cabinets filled with newspaper clippings of Richmond history and obituaries/biographies from the early 1900s into the early 2000s.
-This treasure trove is accessible when the Library is open for the casual and professional researcher.
-These materials don’t circulate, but can be copied.
+The Main Library houses about 30 filing cabinets filled with newspaper clippings of Richmond history and obituaries/biographies from the early 1900s into the early 2000s.

 Rare Children’s Book Collection

 Significant gifts from Martha Orr Davenport and Judith Josephine Tucker have provided the core of this collection.
 The collections were also drawn from the Library’s earlier holdings or from gifts.
-Materials owned in the Rare Children’s Book Collection are not available for circulation and must be signed for and used under supervision in the Main Library only.
+Materials owned in the Rare Children’s Book Collection are not available for circulation.

 Making a zine can be a radical act even if the zine is about Taco Bell or haikus about your cat because in a world where everything is literally within the click of button and a few keystrokes, putting something in print still matters.
 That’s why zines attract a diverse group of makers and readers of all ages, backgrounds, and interests.
 And now you can access a small collection of zines at Richmond Public Library!

-The RPL Zine Collection is currently housed in Ready Reference at the Main Branch, but they can be checked out and returned to any RPL branch.
-All 78 issues are fully searchable via the library catalog.”
-Use the keyword search for “zine.”
+The RPL Zine Collection is now at the Main Library, part of Special Collections and housed/accessed via the Richmond Room.
+All 78 issues are fully searchable via the library catalog.